 Our firm fights for victims of negligence.
 This is our sole focus.
 Obtaining justice for you and your loved ones will be a priority.
 While you tend to the many challenges occurring after a wrongful death, we will take your legal fight off your hands.

 Evidence We Can Collect to Support Your Lawsuit

 When we build an evidence file as part of your wrongful death lawsuit, we will request any documents, photos, and other evidence you already have.
 If necessary, we may request certain information from other sources, like your doctors.
 We can also collect evidence for you, so you can focus on caring for your family.

 We may ask for your loved one’s:

 - Financial records

-If available, we may also request any written or recorded statements your loved one may have made about the cause of their accident or injuries.
+If available, we may also request any written or recorded statements your loved one made about the cause of their accident or injuries.
 We can also ask for, complete, and submit claim forms and other documents from the at-fault party’s insurance company.
-We work hard to make the compensation process as easy for you to navigate as possible.
+We work hard to make the compensation process as easy to navigate as possible.